captainys/TOWNSEMU/readme.md

 Not-all instructions of Intel 80486 processor have been implemented yet.
 Towns OS didn't use task registers.
 I have no plan on adding support for those registers.
 Since the emulator works as a debugger, debug registers won't be supported, either.

-Sprites are not supported yet.
+Sprites are imcomplete.
+I am trying to make sense of the sprite hardware registers, and how it communicates with CRTC.

 RF5C68 PCM Sound Generator support is very primitive.